Sarthak Kumar Maharana

 [Paper] [Code]

-Submodular optimization scheme to handle data imbalance and label distributional coverage for active 3D object detection.
+A submodular optimization scheme to handle data imbalance and label distributional coverage for active 3D object detection.

 Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data